 Elephants are extremely social.
 They live in matriarchal herds, working together to raise babies, find food, and protect each other.
-With long gestation periods (lasting up to 24 months) and calves that may not wean until they’re ten years old, populations of these majestic icons are slow to recover.
+With long pregnancies (lasting up to 22 months) and calves that nurse for their first few years of life, populations of these majestic icons don't increase quickly.

 Tusk to Tusk

-Habitat encroachment is also a problem for elephants.
-With less available land to forage for food and find water, elephants’ monumental appetites often mean they eat themselves out of house and home—literally.
-And when they can’t access enough food or find water, they die.
+Habitat loss is also a problem for elephants.
+As more land is developed for farming and settlements, there are fewer places for elephants to forage for food.
+Their monumental appetites often mean they eat themselves out of house and home, literally.
+And when they can’t find enough food or water, they die.